rinas7/StackOverflowSnippets/README.md

 One day I came across this reddit post: [How to Program (in four easy steps)](https://www.reddit.com/r/ProgrammerHumor/comments/2xmhh7/how_to_program_in_four_easy_steps/).

-That four steps looked a bit complicated, so I created this:
+That four steps didn't look easy enough, so I created this:

 ![Demo](http://i.imgur.com/4bRsv29.gif)